 You and your mentee will work out how best to arrange meeting and communicate with each other.
 This will happen at your first meeting.
-We recommend that the majority of the sessions will take place at your workplace.
+We recommend the majority of the sessions take place at your workplace.

 Who should manage the relationship?

-Once you have been matched with your mentee, the initial contact should be made by the them.
+Once you have been matched with your mentee, the initial contact should be made by them.
 At the first meeting you will agree the meeting dates, times and goals for the program.
 Your mentee will be responsible for recording all the actions and outcomes after each meeting and monitoring their progress.